thomasboyt/jam-buds/README.md

 ![](https://github.com/thomasboyt/jam-buds/workflows/Run%20Tests/badge.svg)

-Jam Buds is a lil web application that helps you share music with your friends.

-In Jam Buds, a user can paste links to songs that like.
-These links are then put into a playlist for that user that their friends can access and play through at their leisure.

 ## Overview

 Jam Buds is split into two self-contained "apps," intended for separate deployment.

 * The *API app* is the API server that powers the backend.
-* The *App app* (I know, I know) is the frontend app, which is itself two pieces:
+* The *App app* (I know, I know) is the frontend app powered by [Nuxt.js](https://nuxtjs.org/).
+The app is initially server-side rendered before being used as a SPA once laded.
-    * The Vue browser app
-    * A server that renders the Vue app.
-This is the web app the user actually hits directly (e.g. it's what's located at `jambuds.club`).
-It also hosts static assets for the client, which should be behind a CDN

-These two apps currently don't currently share any dependencies.
-This might change if I get lerna or something set up.

 In addition, this repo also contains some development-specific configuration and feature tests that interact with both the browser app and API.